Prompter

 What you can configure here:

-This lets Prompter fit different environments, different log layouts, and different notification preferences.
+The combination lets Prompter fit different operating systems, different log layouts, and different notification preferences.

 External Session Sync

-Prompter can import supported prompt activity from external coding-agent logs.
+Prompter can import prompt activity from external coding-agent logs and keep your status board in sync with what's happening outside the editor.

 Supported sources:

-Once log sync is enabled and the paths are configured in Settings, Prompter can:
+Once a log source is enabled and the path is configured, Prompter can:

 This is what makes Prompter more than a local scratchpad.
 It becomes a control surface for prompts that continue running outside the editor.